-Prior to joining Groundswell, Michelle served from 2009-2011 as Federal Chief Sustainability Officer at the White House.
+Prior to joining Groundswell, Michelle served from 2009-2011 as President Obama’s Federal Chief Sustainability Officer.
 Her accomplishments included launching the GreenGov initiative, which engaged Federal agencies and the military services to improve energy use, saving up to $11 billion in operating expenses.
 Michelle also worked with the President’s Jobs Council to launch the Better Buildings Challenge, which implemented $4 billion in public and private investment in building energy efficiency – cutting energy use and creating jobs at no cost to taxpayers.

 From 2011 – 2013, Michelle launched and led infrastructure project delivery as Senior Advisor to the White House Office of Management and Budget.
 Designed to cut red tape and accelerate decision-making on more than $300 billion of job-creating infrastructure projects, this government-wide initiative encompassed regulatory reforms of Federal permitting responsibilities, implementation of collaborative project management systems, and online dashboards designed to improve sustainability, transparency, and speed.

 Previously, Michelle served as Senior Vice President of the U.S. Green Building Council, where she worked to make the LEED Green Building Rating System a globally recognized brand with more than 6 billion square feet of registered and certified buildings around the world.
 During her tenure, USGBC grew from approximately $17 million a year in annual revenues to more than $100 million per year.

 Michelle got her start in sustainability in 1997 as Director of eBusiness for Interface Inc., where working for Ray Anderson showed her how to connect people, planet, and profitability; and the pathway to “doing well by doing good.”